haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 ## Intro
 {: .no_toc }

 Some Appstore listings require a monthly subscription fee.
-After the initial payment, these listings can be installed and used by anyone in your company's Domo instance.
+After the initial payment, anyone in your company's Domo instance can install and use these listings.
 Payments are processed through Stripe, and you can cancel a subscription at any time.

 This article describes how to create and manage subscriptions to listings in the following topics: